The Heroku CLI

 yarn global upgrade heroku.

-If the CLI fails to update, try uninstalling it, then reinstalling it.
+If the CLI fails to update, uninstall it, and then reinstall it.
 Ensure that you don’t have the legacy Heroku Toolbelt or Heroku Ruby gem installed by using

 which heroku or